no-touch-fish/ZJUI/README.md

-Some content about ZJUI's courses.
-Feel free to take and learn it!
+Some content about ZJUI and UIUC's undergraduate courses.
+Feel free to use and learn it!
 Don't copy everything completely!
+There might have some errors.
+Most importantly, that might become academic plagiarism!
-That might become academic plagiarism and I don't take any responsibility of that :)
+I don't take any responsibility of that :)